siliconshells/langchain_RAG/README.md

 7. Open your browser and go to `http://localhost:5070` to access the application

 ### Deployment
-I will probably deploy this application using Docker and host it on a cloud platform using services like Google Cloud Run or AWS Fargate to run the Docker containers. like AWS soon.
+I will probably deploy this application using Docker and hosted on a cloud platform using services like Google Cloud Run or AWS Fargate to run the Docker containers soon.
 Another option is to use a cloud compute service like Google Compute Engine or AWS EC2 to run the application directly on a virtual machine.

 ### Note
 Make sure you have the necessary API keys and access to the services used in this project.